booksummaries/booksummaries/_books/hbr-10-must-reads.md

 -   Define and distribute daily operating metrics to employees
 -   Create cross-functional teams
 -   Expand nonmonetary rewards to recognise exceptional performers

+# Using the Balanced Scorecard as a Strategic Management System

+### In a nutshell

+{:.nutshell}
+We can use the Balanced Scorecard to avoid budgets ignoring important non-financial factors, such as customer service, internal processes, and employee growth.

+1. Translating the vision
+-   The progress of each factor in the scoreboard should be measurable, so that managers agreed on what constitutes good performance in that factor.

+2. Communicating and linking
+-   By using scorecards at each level of the organisation, each employee can see how their work affects results.
+-   This can be tied to individual targets and compensation.

+3. Business planning
+-   The strategy and budgeting teams should work together, to make sure budgets adequately support strategic goals.

+4. Feedback and learning
+-   It's important to reflect on progress; what's working and what isn't.
+Having a mechanism for feedback helps the company continuously improve.

+## More notes to come on this one!!